dingjiansw101/AerialDetection/README.md

 ## Benchmark and model zoo

 We provide a large set of baseline results and trained models available in the [Model zoo](MODEL_ZOO.md).
+You can find the detailed configs in configs/DOTA.

 ## Installation